Gathoni Wa Muchomba

-Peninnah Gathoni Muchomba, also popularly known as Gathoni Wa Muchomba, is a Kenyan journalist, entrepreneur and politician.
+Peninnah Gathoni Mūchomba, also popularly known as Gathoni Wa Mūchomba, is a Kenyan journalist, entrepreneur and politician.
 She is the Member of Parliament for Githunguri Constituency in the bicameral Kenyan parliament since 2022 and a member of the ruling party, the UDA.

 She previously vied for and won the Kiambu Women Representative parliamentary post in the 2017 General election.
 She garnered 922,829 votes from Kiambu county constituents, making her the third candidate to receive over 0.9 million votes in that election behind Uhuru Kenyatta, the president and Raila Odinga, the presidential runner-up.

 Early life and education

-Gathoni Wa Muchomba was born in 1975 in Komothai Ward, Githunguri Constituency in Kiambu County of Kenya.
+Gathoni Wa Mūchomba was born in 1975 in Komothai Ward, Gìthūngūri Constituency in Kiambu County of Kenya.
 She performed exemplarily well in her primary education emerging as the top student in her district.
 A good Samaritan volunteered to pay her school fees and helped enroll her at Precious Blood Secondary School in Riruta, Kiambu County, a public school.
 Gathoni later joined Makuyu Secondary School in Muranga County, where she worked as an untrained teacher.
 She subsequently entered the University of Nairobi where she obtained a degree of Bachelor of Education.
 Later she graduated with a postgraduate Master's Degree in Communication from the same University.